teamOSTAP/OSARI/README.md

 naming format: s_[participant ID]_OSARI_[year]_[month]_[date]_[timestamp].csv

 Data is contained in the .txt and .csv files.
 The .txt file saves the main details of interest but csv stores further details.
+[Log files](https://www.psychopy.org/general/dataOutputs.html) provide a timestamped log of events that can be used for checking stimulus and event timings.

 ### Basic information